georgeselkassouf/House-Price-Prediction/README.md

 Numpy

 ## Description
-A house price dataset is analyzed in order to perform a linear regression model will be performed  i order to predict house prices based on different paramters
+A house price dataset is analyzed in order to perform a linear regression model that will predict house prices based on different parameters.